gosang/gosang.github.io/content/posts/dotnet/implementing-pagination-with-mongodb-csharp-driver-in-asp-dotnet-core.md

 | ✅ Performance Optimization\*: Fetching a limited number of records at a time reduces the load on both the server and the client.     | ❌ Complexity: Pagination introduces additional complexity into your queries, requiring careful management of page numbers and sizes.                                                              |
 | ✅ Memory Efficiency: By avoiding large result sets, you minimize memory consumption, improving the efficiency of your API.           | ❌ Inconsistent Data: When working with dynamic datasets (frequent inserts/updates), pages can become inconsistent as new records might shift previously retrieved pages.                          |
 | ✅ Improved User Experience\*\*: End-users get a faster, more responsive experience, with data presented in small, manageable chunks. | ❌ Performance with Skip : MongoDB’s skip function can be inefficient for large offsets, especially as the number of skipped documents increases, since MongoDB must walk through skipped records. |

+# When to Use Pagination

+- **Large Datasets**: If your application deals with a large dataset where returning all records at once would be impractical.

+- **User Interfaces**: For interfaces where users browse data in lists or tables and need the ability to navigate through pages.

+- **APIs Serving Multiple Clients**: In situations where different clients may need different subsets of data (e.g., mobile apps, web apps).